tyrahc1/tyrahc1.github.io/Rainfall/index.md

 # pixel_location <- st_as_sf(pixels_latlong, coords = c("longitude", "latitude"),  crs = 4326)
 # plot(pixel_location$geometry)
 ```

+This allows one to work with a longer dataset, rather than a wide one.
+This made it easier to then join the grid number to the corresponding lat/long values.

 ```{r}
 rainfall_data_transposed <- rainfall_data %>% pivot_longer(cols = 3:244, names_to = "gridnum", values_to = "rainmm")